mlin/GenomicSQLite/docs/guide.md

 The aforementioned tuned settings can be further adjusted.
 Some bindings (e.g. C/C++) receive these options as the text of a JSON object with keys and values, while others admit individual arguments to the Open routine.

-* **threads = -1**: worker thread budget for compression, sort, and prefetching/decompression operations; -1 to match up to 8 host processors.
+* **threads = -1**: thread budget for compression, sort, and prefetching/decompression operations; -1 to match up to 8 host processors.
+Set 1 to disable all background processing.
 * **inner_page_KiB = 16**: [SQLite page size](https://www.sqlite.org/pragma.html#pragma_page_size) for new databases, any of {1, 2, 4, 8, 16, 32, 64}.
 Larger pages are more compressible, but increase random I/O cost.
 * **outer_page_KiB = 32**: compression layer page size for new databases, any of {1, 2, 4, 8, 16, 32, 64}. <br/>
 The default configuration (inner_page_KiB, outer_page_KiB) = (16,32) balances random access speed and compression.
 Try setting them to (8,16) to prioritize random access, or (64,2) to prioritize compression <small>(if compressed database will be <4TB)</small>.